 If you were hurt at work or suffer from a job-related illness, get in touch with Truitt Law Offices as soon as possible.
 We work with workers and their families in Fort Wayne, Huntington and throughout Northeastern Indiana.
 We will provide a free consultation and get to work right away on your case.

 As you will quickly sees, our law firm cares about the person behind the injury.
 Through your case, a work injury lawyer from our firm will focus on protecting your rights and interests and aggressively pursue a result that meets your goals.
-Contact us today to learn more.
+Contact us today to learn more about how we help people with workers’ comp injury claims.
 Click here for directions.

 Sources / More Information